Meghanashivaprasad/DNS_Parser/README.md

 Basically it does deep packet inspection of the DNS payload.

 steps to run the program :
-sudo go run dns_parser.go en0
+    1. sudo go run dns_parser.go en0

+Still need to fix the parsing of the DNS responses field in the DNS payload.